zolaks/GameDB/README.md

 ## How it works?

-1. Browse /Game/GetList to store the entire list of application ids into local text file for later use.
+1. Browse /Game/GetList to store the entire list of application ids into the local text file for later use.
 2. Browse /Game/StoreList to store application ids and names into the local database that are extracted from the local text file.
 3. Browse /Game/MineRange/0 to start mining game details 10 by 10.